aplteam/Cider/README.md

 # Cider Project Manager

 Cider offers some User commands that are useful to manage projects.
-It comes as a set of Dyalog user commands, but an API is also available.
+Although it comes as a set of Dyalog user commands there is also an API available.

 ## Requirements